 Sign-up for Trips

-We now arrange sign-up for all trips (except our freshers' trip) via email, or via a form on this website.
-Sign-up will be advertised by email and will close at a specified time, typically the Sunday before the trip.
+We now arrange sign-up for all trips via email, or via a form on this website.
+Sign-up will be advertised by email and will close at a specified time, typically around two weeks before the trip.
 In the (most likely) case that there aren't enough places for everyone, places will be assigned by random ballot.
-Sign-ups may specify the names and email addresses of up to two people with whom they'd like to go, in which case either all or none of the group will be assigned a place, with the same chance as an individual sign-up.
+Sign-ups may specify the names and email addresses of up to two people with whom they'd like to go, who must themselves also sign-up and give the names of the others in the group.
+In the case of such a signup either all or none of the group will be assigned a place, with the same chance as an individual sign-up.
 Signing up will be treated as an agreement to pay the trip cost, if assigned a place.

 After the ballot, we will confirm places by email, and request payment by bank transfer.
 If anyone is unable to pay by bank transfer, we may be able to arrange alternatives.
 You will need to be a member to come on the trip, but you can join when your place is confirmed.
 See this page for details and to download a membership form.

 If anyone with a place is no longer able to make the trip, they must let us know as soon as possible, so that we can try to find someone else to take up the place.
 If we are unable to find anyone (more likely the later you let us know) the drop-out will remain liable for the full trip cost.
 While we appreciate that circumstances can change, drop-outs cause considerable trouble to the committee.
 Consequently, anyone dropping out may be penalised with a reduced chance of getting a place on the next trip they apply for.
 The same procedure will apply in the case of non-payment.

 Please note that trips will go ahead whatever the weather!